Chocolate Banana Cashew Cake (vegan)

 - Scrape the batter into the pan and cover with foil.

 - Set the temperature to 170℃ and bake for 25 minutes.
 Remove the foil, set the timer for a further 10 minutes and bake until an inserted skewer comes out more or less clean.
-Alternatively bake in the middle of an oven following the same procedure as above.
+Alternatively bake in the middle of an oven at 180℃ (350℉, Gas 4) following the same procedure as above, but for an extra 10 to 15 minutes.

 - Remove the pan and allow to cool for ten minutes before turning out onto a wire rack to cool completely.